woa-vayu/POCOX3Pro-Guides/InstallWindows-en/ReinstallWindows.md

 # list partition
 You will be able to recognize the partitions we made earlier by their size. take note of the ESP and WIN partition numbers.
 # select partition <esp-partition-number(Usually it's 34)>
 # assign letter=<THE LETTER YOU WANT AS LONG AS IT IS NOT CURRENTLY IN USE IN FILE EXPLORER FOR ANOTHER DRIVE!
-(Example: X)>:
+(Example: Y)>:
-# select partition <win-partition-number(Usually it's 33)>
+# select partition <windows-partition-number(Usually it's 33)>
 # assign letter=<ANOTHER LETTER YOU WANT AS LONG AS IT IS NOT CURRENTLY IN USE IN FILE EXPLORER FOR ANOTHER DRIVE!
-(Example: Y)>:
+(Example: X)>:
 ```

-- You will have two partitions loaded, one is the ESP partition, and the other is the Win partition.
+- You will have two partitions loaded, one is the ESP partition, and the other is the Windows partition.
 Take note of the letters you've used.

 > [!WARNING]
-From now on we will assume X: is the Win partition and that Y: is the ESP partition for all the commands.
+From now on we will assume X: is the Windows partition and that Y: is the ESP partition for all the commands.
 You very very likely used other letters, or have to use other letters.
 Replace them correctly with what you previously picked or you will lose data on your PC.

 - We will need our install.wim file now.
 If you haven't it already, you can [use this guide](/InstallWindows-en/ISO/GetWindows.md).
 When you are ready, run these commands: